It’s grad party season! This easy Graduation Gnomes DIY with handmade ideas is a fantastic project for a gift idea you can make yourself.

 Next, add a tassel, a diploma, pendants, and pom-poms.

-You can find these novelty items on new or vintage school clothing items, at a craft or dollar store, or online at sites like Amazon, Oriental Trading Company, or Etsy.
+You can find these novelty items of new or vintage school clothing items at a craft or dollar store.

 How to Make a Gnome